Dadswells Bridge

 Dadswells Bridge is best known as the home of the Giant Koala — a 14-metre bronze sculpture named 'Sam', regarded as the guardian of the Grampians and one of Australia's iconic 'Big Things'.
 The tourist complex includes a restaurant and souvenir shop, drawing travellers heading to and from the Grampians National Park.
 The surrounding Wimmera landscape features open plains and distant ranges, and the locality sits at the western gateway to the Grampians, making it a natural stopping point for visitors to this popular national park.

-Dadswells Bridge falls under postcode 3385 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lowan (Western Victoria) electorate.
+Dadswells Bridge falls under postcode 3385 and is governed by the Horsham Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the Lowan (Western Victoria) electorate.

 📍 Location